jacobweinstock/capt-playground/README.md

 ### DNS issue

-KinD on Ubuntu has a known issue with DNS resolution in KinD pod containers.
+KinD on Ubuntu has a known issue with DNS resolution in pod containers.
 This affect the Download of HookOS in the Tink stack helm deployment.
 There are a few [known workarounds](https://github.com/kubernetes-sigs/kind/issues/1594#issuecomment-629509450).
 The recommendation for the CAPT playground is to add DNS nameservers to Docker's `daemon.json` file.
 This can be done by adding the following to `/etc/docker/daemon.json`:

 ```json
 {